Current design issue: markers are applied recursively to nested structures, but can't

 OmitArgPrefixes = Annotated[T, None]

-"""Simplify argument names by removing parent field prefixes from flags.
+"""Simplify argument names by removing prefixes added by child fields.

 By default, tyro creates namespaced flags for nested structures (like ``--parent.child.option``).